emintatar/CSS-Background-Gradient-Generator/README.md

-# CSS-Background-Gradient-Generator
-CSS Background Gradient Generator
+# Background Gradient Generator App Developed with HTML5, CSS3 and JavaScript